 The private mortgage insurance industry is highly competitive.
-Private mortgage insurers generally compete on the basis of underwriting guidelines, pricing, terms and conditions, financial strength, reputation, customer relationships, the strength of management and field organizations, the effective use of technology, and innovation in the delivery and servicing of insurance products.
-The private mortgage insurance industry currently consists of six active private mortgage insurers, including Essent and each of Arch Mortgage Insurance Company (which also acquired United Guaranty Corporation in 2016), Genworth Financial Inc., Mortgage Guaranty Insurance Corporation, National Mortgage Insurance Corporation and Radian Guaranty Inc.
+Private mortgage insurers generally compete on the basis of pricing, customer relationships, underwriting guidelines, terms and conditions, financial strength, reputation, the strength of management and field organizations, the effective use of technology, and innovation in the delivery and servicing of insurance products.
+The private mortgage insurance industry currently consists of six active private mortgage insurers: Essent Guaranty, Arch Mortgage Insurance Company, Genworth Financial, Inc., Mortgage Guaranty Insurance Corporation, National Mortgage Insurance Corporation and Radian Guaranty Inc.

 We and other private mortgage insurers compete directly with Federal and state governmental and quasi-governmental agencies that provide mortgage insurance, principally, the FHA and, to a lesser degree, the VA.
-As discussed above, the FHA's share of the mortgage insurance market increased as a result of the financial crisis and since 2009 has decreased as the private mortgage insurance industry has recovered and FHA premiums have increased in the aggregate.
+As discussed above, the FHA's share of the mortgage insurance market increased as a result of the 2007-2008 financial crisis, and since 2009 has decreased as the private mortgage insurance industry has recovered and FHA premiums have increased in the aggregate.
 In addition to competition from the FHA and the VA, we and other private mortgage insurers currently face limited competition from state-sponsored mortgage insurance funds in several states, including California and New York.
 From time to time, other state legislatures and agencies consider expanding the authority of their state governments to insure residential mortgages.